 These are actually 2 quite different things!

 Getting a set of dentures on the same day that your teeth are removed is usually called "immediate dentures" by dentists.
 You go through a number of steps as the dentures are constructed.
 It usually takes a couple of weeks.
-On the last day, when the dentures are ready, you get your teeth out and the dentures are fitted immediately.
+On the last day, when the dentures are ready, you get your remaining teeth taken out and the dentures are fitted into your mouth immediately.

 What's the advantage?

 The main advantage is that you never have to go around without any teeth.
 Also, the gum tends to heal up faster because the denture is preventing any saliva or food particles getting in there.

 The other type of One Day Denture is really for people who have ALREADY HAD ALL THEIR TEETH OUT, and involves getting the whole construction process accomplished inside of 24 hours.
 This really IS compressing all the laboratory work into an incredibly short space of time!